In-Situ Tweedie Discrete Diffusion Models: Experiments

-We further investigate the potential of ADD in multi-token generation tasks, with a particular focus on image captioning as a representative text generation benchmark.
+We further investigate the potential of TDD in multi-token generation tasks by evaluating on ImageNet-1K-VL-Enriched and MS-COCO captioning datasets, with a particular focus on image captioning as a representative text generation benchmark.
 Unlike single-label classification, captioning requires the model to generate coherent sequences of tokens conditioned on visual inputs, thereby testing its ability to model discrete sequential dependencies.
 This task is especially challenging for diffusion-based approaches, as it requires capturing both the syntactic structure of natural language and the semantic alignment with images.

-A major difficulty in this setting is the relatively limited scale of available text supervision in datasets such as COCO, which provides only short captions per image.
-In contrast, state-of-the-art large language models are typically trained on massive corpora with billions of tokens using extensive computational resources.
-Consequently, training a competitive captioning model directly on COCO represents a stringent test of efficiency and adaptability.
-To address the scarcity of text tokens, we utilized CLIP Scores as the evaluation metric.
+We first present qualitative results on ImageNet-1K-VL-Enriched~\cite{imagenet-1k-vl-enriched}, which provides diverse image–text pairs for testing multi-token coherence.
+Representative captions on the validation split are shown in Fig.~\ref{fig:imagenet-caption}.

+To mitigate the impact brought by the scarcity of text tokens, we utilized CLIP Scores as the evaluation metric.
 This metric employs CLIP to extract image and text features, and calculates the similarity between these two features, providing an well-suited evaluation of semantic relevance.
-In addition, we present qualitative examples to illustrate the fluency and semantic accuracy of generated captions.
+In addition, we present qualitative examples to illustrate the fluency and semantic accuracy of generated texts.

-For comparison, we benchmark our ADD against the masked diffusion framework, which we refer to as the ``pseudo'' discrete diffusion (PDD) model.
-PDD generates tokens by predicting masked entries in a partially observed sequence, but unlike ADD, it does not operate in a fully discrete diffusion process and therefore lacks consistent alignment with categorical token spaces.
+For comparison, we benchmark our TDD against the masked diffusion framework, which we refer to as the masked discrete diffusion (MDD) model.
+MDD generates tokens by predicting masked entries in a partially observed sequence, but unlike TDD, it does not operate in a fully discrete diffusion process and therefore lacks consistent alignment with categorical token spaces.

-To evaluate the semantic relevance between the captions and the corresponding images quantitatively, we introduced a pre-trained CLIP model in the experimental section to extract features from both text and images and compute their similarity in Table~\ref{tab:clipscore}.
-We evaluated the CLIP Scores for several combinations: genuine image-text pairs, mismatched pairs (where the text is grammatically correct but largely unrelated to the image), PDD-generated text paired with images, and ADD-generated text paired with images.
-The results clearly demonstrate that the captions predicted by ADD exhibit strong semantic alignment with the images.
+To quantitatively assess the semantic relevance between captions and images, we employed a pre-trained CLIP model to extract features from both modalities and compute their similarity (Tab.~\ref{tab:clipscore}).
+We evaluated CLIP Scores for genuine image-text pairs, mismatched pairs, MDD-generated captions, and TDD-generated captions.
+The results clearly show that TDD-generated captions exhibit strong semantic alignment with the corresponding images.